 What are the ACT Score Percentiles?

-Did you know that if you score a 32+, you did better than 98% of test-takers?
-Or that if you scored a 26, you did better than 83% of test-takers?
+Did you know that if you score a 32+, you did better than 97% of test-takers?
+Or that if you scored a 26, you did better than 82% of test-takers?
 And you can improve your ACT percentile with good practice!

 How to Use ACT Score Percentiles to Improve Your Score